xtensio logo

 Strengths & Weaknesses

 It’s easy to notice what your competition is doing wrong, but what about the things they’re doing right?
 To compete, you must dissect all aspects of your competition by completing a SWOT analysis.
+For a more positive framing, try a SOAR analysis that focuses on strengths, opportunities, aspirations, and results.
 What are their customers happy about?
 What are they complaining about?
 Use this opportunity to dive into some qualitative competitor analysis.
 Go online and gather YouTube and Facebook comments, check out conversations on Twitter.
 If you can interact with your competitors’ customers face-to-face, go out and talk to them.
 You can use all of this information to your advantage.

 Market Breakdown